meyfa/phpunit-assert-gd/README.md

 It supports comparing **files on disk** as well as **image resources** in memory.

+**Compatibility note:** This library supports PHP versions 5.3.3 up to 7.2.2.
+It supports PHPUnit from version 4.8.36 to version 6.5.0.
+Since those PHPUnit versions are completely incompatible, extreme hacks have to be used that depend on the Composer autoloading order.
+Please file an issue if you notice any errors.

 ## Installation

 Add this package to your Composer dev-dependencies: